CopernicaMarketingSoftware/Documentation/Publisher/en/loadprofile-and-loadsubprofile.md

    {loadprofile source="nameofyourdatabase" assign=loadedprofile}
 ```

-*Source*must contain the name of the database.
+*Source* must contain the name of the database.
 Optionally you can also
 refer to a selection in the database.
 The name of the database and the
-selection are seperated by a dot.
+selection are separated by a dot.

 *(source=Databasename.Selectionname)*